muameh/JetTrivia/README.md

 # JetTrivia - A Trivia Quiz App

 ### Overview
-JetTrivia is a fully functional trivia quiz application developed using Jetpack Compose, designed to test your knowledge on various topics, with a special focus on "Osmanlı Tarihi" (Ottoman History).
+JetTrivia is a fully functional trivia quiz application developed using Jetpack Compose, designed to test your knowledge on various topics, with a special focus on "World History".
 The app fetches questions from a remote API and presents them in an engaging and user-friendly interface.

 ### Features
 - **Dynamic Question Fetching**: Fetch trivia questions in JSON format from a REST API using the Retrofit library.